Intestacy is the term given to dying without a Will.

 For your Will to be considered valid it needs to satisfy the requirements of the Wills Act 1837 and more specifically S.9.
 This means it needs to be signed and witnessed correctly.
 Not doing so can mean that your Will is considered invalid and you die intestate.

 Many well meaning people write their Will and then leave it in a drawer, or in the biscuit tin.
 There is no problem with this providing that it is valid before being stored.
 Those Wills submitted to the National Will Archive for storage are checked for validity on receipt.

 What happens without a Will?

 Without a valid Will your estate will be distributed in accordance with some predefined rules.
-This might not be how you would like to gift your property.
+This might not be how you would like to gift your property, whether to your family, friends or even a charity.

 The rules that govern intestacy – the Intestacy Rules – are set out in legislation.
 The Administration of Estates Act 1925 and the Intestate’ Estates Act 1952 are the primary pieces of legislation governing intestate estates.